jamesahnking/MultiSigWallet/README.md

-# Multisig Wallet Quorum & Transfer POC
+# Multisig Wallet Quorum & Transfer POC (contracts and tests)

 ## What type of dapp is this?
 A multi-signature wallet crypto wallet that runs on an Ethereum based blockchain.